hq9000/hq9000/clipsandpatterns.md

 ClipsAndPatterns is a name of my lifelong music project.
 On this page I gather all of its notable releases.

+**Are you looking for collaboration?
+Feel free to drop me a line at grechin.sergey(at)gmail.com!**

+If you are a producer, vocalist, songwriter, we can do stuff together!
+Starting from cross-checks of our productions to help each other detect mixing glitches, or cross-mastering of our tracks up to releasing something together.

 ## Releases